codes.benchmark package

 codes.benchmark.plot_average_errors_over_time(surr_name, conf, errors, metrics, timesteps, mode, save=False, show_title=True)#

-Plot the errors over time for different modes (interpolation, extrapolation, sparse, batchsize).
+Plot Δdex errors over time for different evaluation modes.

 Parameters: